s0md3v/s0md3v.github.io/_posts/2023/2023-04-07-will-i-get-better.markdown

 I will try to answer this with well-established scientfic research but before that, I highly suggest you to read my blog about [Self-Hate](https://s0md3v.github.io/blog/self-hate-and-regrets); it touches on how one's personality is formed.

-What you are going to read next applies to conditions such as depression, anxiety, ADHD etc. and not may not be entirely helpful for severe diorders such as schizophrenia.
+What you are going to read next applies to conditions such as depression, anxiety, ADHD etc. and is not entirely helpful for severe diorders such as schizophrenia.
 With that out of the way, let's talk about neuroplasticity.

 ## Neuroplasticity